Thingyan: Days 3 and 4: Eclipse and ascent

 The third day is known as "a-kyat" (အကြတ်နေ့, lit. 'day of eclipse'), a key part of the Thingyan festival when water-throwing is at its peak.
 In some years, there may be two a-kyat days instead of one, as an extra day is added based on traditional Myanmar lunisolar calendar calculations.
 This occurs to align the festival with the precise solar transition marking the New Year.

 The fourth day is known as "a-tet" (အတက်နေ့, lit. 'day of ascent'), symbolizing the moment Thagyamin, the celestial king, returns to the heavens.
 It marks the final day of the water festival, and it is generally more calm and respectful.
 Traditionally, people stop throwing water and focus on merit-making, such as offering food to monks, releasing fish, and doing good deeds.

 However, playfulness still lingers, and it's common to see people splashing water late into the day.
-Some jokingly say, "Thagyamin forgot his pipe and has come back for it!" (သိကြားမင်း ဆေးတိုင်မေ့ထားလို့ ပြန်လာတာပဲ), keeping the fun spirit alive even as the festival draws to a close.
+Some jokingly say, "Thagyamin forgot his pipe and has come back for it!" (သိကြားမင်း ဆေးတံ မေ့ထားလို့ ပြန်လာတာ), keeping the fun spirit alive even as the festival draws to a close.